dgrims3/MoonLocatorLibrary/README.md

 # MoonLocator

 A high-precision Java library for calculating lunar positions, phases, rise/set times, and other moon-related astronomical data.
-Built on proven astronomical algorithms from NREL and Jean Meeus.
+Built on astronomical algorithms from NREL and Jean Meeus.

 ## Origin